How to get started

 What information does MediTracker display to patients?

-MediTracker displays a GP summary medical record that includes past and current problem history, medications, allergies, immunisations, measurements and selected pathology results (after a delay to allow your review) from the practice clinical system.
+MediTracker displays a GP medical summary that includes past and current problem history, medications, allergies, immunisations, measurements and pathology results retrieved from the patient’s record in the practice’s clinical software.

 MediTracker does not retrieve GP notes, documents, or any records marked confidential.